sqlc-dev/sqlc/README.md

 > 🚨
 >
-> sqlc is **very new** and under rapid development.
+> sqlc is **new** and under rapid development.
 >
-> The code it generates is correct and safe for production use, but
+> The code it generates is correct and safe for production use, but there is
-> there is currently no guarantee of stability or backwards-compatibility of
+> currently no guarantee of stability or backwards-compatibility of the command
-> the command line interface, configuration file format or generated code.
+> line interface, configuration file format or generated code.
 >
 > 🚨